Conker (series): Development

 After the release of Conker's Bad Fur Day, Rare began development of a new Conker game referred to as Conker's Other Bad Day.
 Designer Chris Seavor said that it was to be a direct sequel dealing with "Conker's somewhat unsuccessful tenure as King.
 He spends all the treasury money on beer, parties and hookers.
 Thrown into prison, Conker is faced with the prospect of execution and the game starts with his escape, ball and chain attached, from the Castle's highest tower".
 It was never confirmed which console Conker's Other Bad Day was for, but it was likely the Nintendo GameCube as with Donkey Kong Racing.
 In 2002, Microsoft purchased Rare from Nintendo, so instead of finishing and releasing the game, Rare remade Conker's Bad Fur Day for the Xbox in 2005, renaming it Conker: Live & Reloaded.
 It features improved graphics and minor alterations to gameplay, and was also censored.
 It has a new multiplayer adaptation for Xbox Live.
 After Live & Reloaded, Rare started development on Conker: Gettin' Medieval, an online multiplayer third-person shooter game, but it was ultimately cancelled.

 At E3 2014, Conker was announced as a character in Project Spark.
 In 2015, Conker returned in a new episodic campaign for Project Spark.
 The campaign, titled Conker's Big Reunion, is set ten years after the events of Bad Fur Day and Seavor reprised his voice role.
 The first episode was released on 23 April the same year for Project Spark; however, before any more additional episodes could be made, Project Sparks online services were shut down and the game was abandoned.
 In 2015, Conker's Bad Fur Day was included in the Rare Replay video game compilation for Xbox One.

 In 2016, Microsoft announced Young Conker as the next installment into the series, released for the Microsoft HoloLens.
-The trailer was released in February and was almost universally panned by the public, with many complaining that it lacked the humour and overall style of its predecessors.
+The trailer was released in February and was almost universally panned by the public, with many complaining that it lacked the humor and overall style of its predecessors.
 The trailer received more than 30,000 dislikes against just over 1,000 likes.
 A petition was created to cancel the game's release but failed.
 Some video game critics and general YouTube commentators have boycotted the game.